AaronHuggs/CTF-Reports/reports/hackthebox/soccer/index.md

 ```

 By placing a malicious plugin in a folder that dstat checks for additional modules, the player user can inject code that runs with root privileges due to the doas configuration.
 This bypasses the need for traditional sudo access.

+This exploitation path demonstrates how even limited tools like **dstat**, when misconfigured, can be weaponized for full privilege escalation.

 Executing `doas /usr/bin/dstat --pwn` successfully escalated us to **root**